jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 Here is an example:

-* The initial idea is *»build a learning platform for university students«*
+* The initial idea is *“build a learning platform for university students”*
-* The meaningful activity connected to it can be *»using digital media to learn better for university«*
+* The meaningful activity connected to it can be *“using digital media to learn better for university”*
-* Asking *how* and *why* I come to *»How and why do students use computers to learn better for university?«*
+* Asking *how* and *why* I come to *“How and why do students use computers to learn better for university?”*
 * I then refined the question a bit, since *learning better* is often understood as remembering facts or passing exams.
-Also, » use computers« sounded like if I am not interested e.g. in smartphones or use of social networks.
-In the end, I used »How and why do students use digital media related to their studies«.
+Also, “ use computers” sounded like if I am not interested e.g. in smartphones or use of social networks.
+In the end, I used “How and why do students use digital media related to their studies”.

 <!-- TODO other example-->